MarkCiliaVincenti/ThreadSafeRandomizer/README.md

 ```

 ## Source Generator
 The usage as a source generator is almost identical to using it as a dependency.
-The only difference is changing:
+The main difference is changing:

 ```xml
 <PackageReference Include="ThreadSafeRandomizer" Version="2.0.3" />